 Protocol Overview

 Singularity is an institutional-grade on-chain protocol purpose-built to deliver confidential, efficient, and compliant trading for digital assets and tokenized securities.
-The protocol combines three integrated layers:
+The protocol combines two integrated layers:

 1. Darkpool Execution Layer